 What is Telecommunications?

-Test Cases for the Telecom Billing System of a Telecom Operator
+Test Cases For Billing System

 - Check if the number is working or not.

-- Check if the number entered is a valid 10 digit number.
+- Check if the number entered is a valid 10-digit number.

 - Check if the number is not blocked due to reasons.